How to affiliate with and acknowledge the NIHR HPRU

 Where a publication is a result of work directly funded or indirectly supported by the HPRU this too needs to be acknowledged.

 Acknowledgment and disclaimer for work directly funded by the NIHR

-The research was funded by the National Institute for Health Research Health Protection Research Unit (NIHR HPRU) in Emerging and Zoonotic Infections at University of Liverpool in partnership with Public Health England (PHE), in collaboration with Liverpool School of Tropical Medicine. [name of researcher] is based at [name of institution].
+The research was funded by the National Institute for Health Research Health Protection Research Unit (NIHR HPRU) in Emerging and Zoonotic Infections at University of Liverpool in partnership with Public Health England (PHE), in collaboration with Liverpool School of Tropical Medicine and The University of Oxford. [name of researcher] is based at [name of institution].
 The views expressed are those of the author(s) and not necessarily those of the NHS, the NIHR, the Department of Health or Public Health England.

 Disclaimer for work not directly funded by the NIHR but where they have been acknowledged in the address

-[name of researcher] is affiliated to the National Institute for Health Research Health Protection Research Unit (NIHR HPRU) in Emerging and Zoonotic Infections at University of Liverpool in partnership with Public Health England (PHE), in collaboration with Liverpool School of Tropical Medicine. [name of researcher] is based at [name of institution].
+[name of researcher] is affiliated to the National Institute for Health Research Health Protection Research Unit (NIHR HPRU) in Emerging and Zoonotic Infections at University of Liverpool in partnership with Public Health England (PHE), in collaboration with Liverpool School of Tropical Medicine and The University of Oxford. [name of researcher] is based at [name of institution].
 The views expressed are those of the author(s) and not necessarily those of the NHS, the NIHR, the Department of Health or Public Health England.

 If the research uses patient data then this needs to be acknowledged.
 Examples of types of patient data used in research include:

 - Clinical audits, for example the National Diabetes Audit

 - Disease registers, such as the National Cancer Registration and Analysis Service